All You Need to Know About Living in Country Houses in Portugal

 Algarve

-Additional property purchase costs
+icon building Additional property purchase costs

 • Legal fees: A lawyer will cost you approximately €2,000-€5,000, depending on the property types, the price, and the complexities of the purchase.

-• Land Registry Fee: There is a public fee for the Land Registry, amounting to €250.
+• Land Registry Fee: There is a public fee for the Land Registry, amounting to €200 to €250.

 • Notary Fees: Notary fees will cost you between €500 and €1,000.

-• Mortgage: Factor in costs for a mortgage broker, including the application fee of €290 and the bank valuation fee of €280.
+• Mortgage: Factor in costs for a mortgage broker and additional banking costs for the mortgage application and bank evaluation.

 Exploring the Types of Country Houses in Portugal